Vantage Unveils Campaign Showcasing Partnership & Shared Values with Scuderia Ferrari HP

 As this campaign unfolds, fans can look forward to exclusive content, immersive experiences, and unique activations that bring the partnership to life.
 Stay connected for more updates on Vantage x Scuderia Ferrari HP Partnership, visit Vantage Markets.

-Vantage UK is a multi-asset CFD broker offering clients access to a nimble and powerful service for trading Contracts for Difference (CFDs) and Spread Bets on Forex, Commodities, Indices, Shares, ETFs, and Bonds.
+Vantage Markets (or Vantage) is a multi-asset CFD broker offering clients access to a nimble and powerful service for trading Contracts for Difference (CFDs) products, including Forex, Commodities, Indices, Shares, ETFs, and Bonds.

-With 15 years of market experience, Vantage goes beyond the role of broker, providing a trusted trading platform that empowers clients to seize trading opportunities.
+With over 15 years of market experience, Vantage transcends the role of broker, providing a reliable trading platform, an award-winning mobile trading app, and a user-friendly trading platform that provide clients access to trading opportunities.
+Download the Vantage App on App Store or Google Play.

 trade smarter @ vantage

-CFDs and Spreadbets are complex instruments and come with a high risk of losing money rapidly due to leverage.
-67.9% of retail investor accounts lose money when trading CFDs and Spreadbets with this provider.
-You should consider whether you understand how CFDs and Spreadbets work and whether you can afford to take the high risk of losing your money.
+RISK WARNING: CFDs are complex instruments and carry a high risk of losing money rapidly due to leverage.
+Ensure you understand the risks before trading.

+Disclaimer: This article is provided for informational purposes only and does not constitute financial advice, an offer, or solicitation of any financial products or services.
+The content is not intended for residents of any jurisdiction where such distribution or use would be contrary to local law or regulation.
+Readers are advised to seek independent professional advice before making any investment or financial decisions.
+Any reliance you place on the information presented is strictly at your own risk.

 Logo - https://mma.prnewswire.com/media/2506103/Vantage_15_Logo_Logo.jpg